moj-analytical-services/vega-lite-away-day/README.md

 This can be broken down into the following steps:

 1. Learn how vega-lite works, produce some stand alone visualisations with example data and customise
-2. Point your visualisation at your open data
+2. Customise your visualisations using your open data
-3. Set up a publication framework using Observable/HTML and embed some visualisations and text.
+3. Produce a dashboard/publication framework using Observable/HTML and embed visualisations and text.

 A few examples of what you can to aim for as an output: